mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Are you do-?"

 "You'll be dead to them.
-Replaced by some child of the revolution.
-Someone who promises to never again allow the atrocities of Fajro to see the light of day."
+Replaced by a child of the revolution.
+Someone who promises to never again allow your atrocities see the light of day."

 "You're not listen–"

-"I can hear their cheers washing away the ones you begged them for!
-Long live the Queen!
-Long live the-"
+"You'll beg and grovel for their attention, rotting in an underground pris–"

 He took her by the neck and pinned her against the wall of the radio room to silence her, spitting to her, "You have no idea how sorry you'll be once you are forgotten.
 Your people will worship the stone that I tread, the air that I breathe.
 You'll wish you had died here."